 Agreements under the Right to Negotiate

 The majority of land use agreements in Western Australia are made under the right to negotiate (the RTN).
 Where the RTN applies, registered native title applicants can negotiate over proposed future acts, such as the granting of a mining lease or the compulsory acquisition of native title rights and interest.

-The Burrup and Maitland Estate Agreement (the Burrup Agreement) is made under the right to negotiate provisions.
+- The Burrup and Maitland Estate Agreement (the Burrup Agreement);

 Indigenous Land Use Agreements

 An Indigenous Land Use Agreement (ILUA) is a voluntary agreement between Aboriginal groups and others about the use and management of land and waters.